This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 English Cream Golden Retriever Puppies

-Here’s our week-by-week pics and short descriptions of Raven’s second Golden litter:
+Here are our week-by-week pics and short descriptions of Raven’s second Golden litter:

 Week 1 – Puppies Arrive Early

 We woke up to the cries of puppies!

 Yep, Raven went into labor while we were sleeping.